gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 Note: To fully cancel an autotrade, `setprice 0` needs to be called twice, once with `base/rel` and then with `rel/base`, since there are actually 2 prices (bid and ask).

 #### autoprice
-`autoprice` is a very powerful API and it allows you to specify the price for a specific trading pair that is automatically updated as the marketprice of it changes. barterDEX uses external price sources (Bittrex, Cryptopia) to get up to date prices.
-For now, it is a relatively simple set of things you can do with the following fields:
+`autoprice` is a very powerful API and it allows you to specify the price for a specific trading pair that is automatically updated as the market price of it changes. barterDEX uses external price sources (Bittrex, Cryptopia, Coinmarketcap) to get up to date prices.
+You can use `fixed` price instead of `margin` or use autoprice based on coinmarketcap.
+For now, it is a relatively simple set of things you can do with the following fields.

 Sample File Contents:
 ```shell